-- ➤ To fit the front towing eye: press the top of the cover and remove the cover. - Screw in the towing eye clockwise to the stop and tighten. - To remove the front towing eye: unscrew towing eye (1) anti-clockwise. - Insert the cover with the tabs at the top and push in at the bottom until the cover engages.
+- To fit the front towing eye: press the top of the cover and remove the cover. - Screw in towing eye 1 clockwise to the stop and tighten. - To remove the front towing eye: unscrew towing eve anti-clockwise. - Insert the cover with the tabs at the top and push in at the bottom until the cover engages.